-This week I was working on a commission for a client and in the solution, needed to include a “technical” Style (a Style with certain parameters (meta data, flags) that aren’t necessarily typical of the generic Styles use-case) and then I realised: there was no way to really send Styles in a convenient way.
+This week I was working on a commission for a client.
+In the solution I needed to include a “technical” Style (a Style with certain parameters (meta data, flags) that aren’t necessarily typical of the generic Styles use-case).
+Then I realised: there was no way to really send Styles in a convenient way.

-I build a lot of custom install stuff for Capture One, automating the process of setup, shortcuts, dependencies etc, that help simplify and scale installations, but this seemed a little too rigid for a Style.
+I build a lot of custom install stuff for Capture One, automating the process of setup, shortcuts, dependencies etc, that help simplify and scale installations, but this seemed a little unsuitable for a Style.
 Then I remembered Style Packs.

 I want to preface this next bit by saying that as a creator (of things) I’m pretty allergic to the commercial pre-packing of the creative process.
 It commoditises creativity and is pretty egregious for a product considering who Capture One is for.
 Dive deeper, and the hidden cost is one that robs the user twice – once from your bank account because you just paid twice for the functionality the app already provides, and then again from your brain because you learned absolutely nothing along the way.